-Kubernetes allows you to declaratively define how your applications are deployed, how applications communicate with each other and with the Kubernetes control plane, and how clients can reach your applications.
+Kubernetes lets you declaratively define how your applications are deployed, how applications communicate with each other and with the Kubernetes control plane, and how clients can reach your applications.
 This page also provides information about how GKE configures Google Cloud services, where it is relevant to networking.

 When you use Kubernetes to orchestrate your applications, it's important to change how you think about the network design of your applications and their hosts.
-With Kubernetes, you think about how Pods, Services, and external clients communicate, rather than thinking about how your hosts or VMs are connected.
+With Kubernetes, you think about how Pods, Services, and external clients communicate, rather than thinking about how your hosts or virtual machines (VMs) are connected.

 Kubernetes' advanced software-defined networking (SDN) enables packet routing and forwarding for Pods, Services, and nodes across different zones in the same regional cluster.
 Kubernetes and Google Cloud also dynamically configure IP filtering rules, routing tables, and firewall rules on each node, depending on the declarative model of your Kubernetes deployments and your cluster configuration on Google Cloud.